Koi fish are an excellent choice for adding a beautiful and serene touch to your backyard pond or water garden.

 2. Age also impacts price of koi fish, as adult koi two to four years old are larger and longer, thus fetching a higher price.
 For example, Tosai Koi are koi that are just one year old and Tategoi Koi are koi at any age that have great potential The younger the fish, the smaller the price may be.
 You may consider buying koi when they are small and young and rolling the dice to which you might be pleasantly surprised, or you can consider purchasing larger koi that the patterns and colors are already visible for your liking.

-3. Size matters, Kodama Koi Farm offers koi of all sizes.
-A jumbo koi is a large fish that is typically longer than 24 inches (61 cm) and can weigh up to 40 pounds (18 kg).
-They are typically found in high-end koi ponds and are highly sought after by koi enthusiasts.
-Jumbo koi feature vibrant colors and patterns, with some varieties featuring butterfly fins and intricate designs.
+3. Size matters, and Kodama Koi Farm offers koi of all sizes.
+A jumbo koi, a large fish typically longer than 24 inches (61 cm) and weighing up to 40 pounds (18 kg), is highly sought after by koi enthusiasts and often featured in high-end koi ponds.
+These majestic fish showcase vibrant colors and patterns, with some varieties boasting butterfly fins and intricate designs.
+Due to their rarity and exceptional qualities, large koi prices can reflect their premium status, making them a prized addition to any collection.

 4. Shipping is an important factor to consider.
 Depending on where you are located the shipping costs can vary greatly.
 Our Japanese koi are imported from Japan and are all safely shipped out after a quarantine period from our location in Hawaii.
 If you are outside of the USA, you may not be able to have koi shipped to you from USA companies, however, there are dealers that specialize in your region.
 All koi here are tested for KHV so you can rest assured your koi will not have specific diseases before delivery.